Custom Gaming PCs Built for Performance

 Balance the CPU and GPU

-A thick, black right-pointing arrow symbol on a white background.
+Right-pointing black arrow icon on a white background

 A well-balanced system prevents performance bottlenecks.
 Both the processor and graphics card must work together for smooth gameplay.